domharrington/node-gitlog/README.md

 This option is disabled by default.

+### includeMergeCommitFiles
+Pass the `-m` option to includes files in a merge commit.

+This option is disabled by default.

 ### all
 Find commits on all branches instead of just on the current one.